Andrew199617/create-react/README.md

 - added statics support.
 - No need to have create method anymore.
 - Added fallback to base class propTypes if none are defined.
+- render could only be on base class now.

 ## 1.0.0+